At a Glance: Best AR-15 Lube

 - Couldn’t find any

-Slip2000 Gun Lube is a non-toxic and non-hazardous oil, made to work in all weather conditions, designed to provide a long-lasting lubrication and prevent corrosion.
+Slip 2000 Gun Lube is a non-toxic and non-hazardous oil, made to work in all weather conditions, designed to provide a long-lasting lubrication and prevent corrosion.
 It is well suited to work even in automatic firearms, shotguns, black powder guns, and other varieties of small arms.
-However, will it be suitable for your AR-15?
 The components of the lube are microscopic enough to seep into even the smallest of pores and stay there, driving out moisture and preventing rust from forming.
 This also prevents brass, lead, and carbon from sticking to the surface and gunking up your AR, which can drastically lower your cleaning time afterward.

-It does have a good and long-lasting coating, I can attest to that, whatever technology they used it sure does a good job in keeping my AR well oiled and smooth functioning even during rapid-fire and in relatively hot weather.
+It does have a great and long-lasting coating, I can attest to that, whatever technology they used it sure does a good job in keeping my AR well oiled and smooth functioning even during rapid-fire and in relatively hot weather.
 If the guys at the Sig Sauer academy are using it, maybe you too should also check it out.
+Non-Toxic and Non-hazardous.
+Developed with your health, safety and the environment in mind.

 - Extremely long-lasting